Afan Forest Park – Glyncorrwg Mountain Bike Centre, near Port Talbot

-Stackpole National Nature Reserve is in south Pembrokeshire and is one of the most breathtaking locations in Wales.
+Stackpole National Nature Reserve is in south Pembrokeshire.

 The reserve’s diverse landscape includes the shallow freshwater Bosherton lakes, woodlands, dunes, limestone cliffs and beaches.